MetOffice/fab/Documentation/source/fab_base/processing.rst

 specify its own profile modes.

-Additionally, a method of the same name is called in the site-specific
+Additionally, a method of the same name is called in the site-specific configuration after the application's method was called:
-configuration:

 .. automethod:: fab.fab_base.site_specific.default.config.Config.define_command_line_options
     :noindex:

-This can be used to add more, site-specific command line options, and/or to change the defaults for options already specified.
+A site-specific configuration can overwrite ``define_command_line_options`` to add more, site-specific command line options (e.g. using a specific profiling tool), or to modify defaults (e.g. a site might only have small data sets and therefore does not require MPI, so it could change the default so that MPI does not need to be disabled all the time).

 Parsing command line options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~